iliyazang/Cybersecurity-Portfolio/02_Fundamentals/Networking_Basics.md

 ## The OSI Model: The 7-Layer Framework
 The OSI(Open system interconnection) model represents an easy and intuitive way to standardize the different parts required to communication across networks.
 The OSI model breaks down network communication into **seven layers**, each with a specific role:
-- 1. Physical Layer
+- 1. Physical Layer : Deals with raw data transmission(cables, radio signals, etc.)
-- 2. Data Link Layer
+- 2. Data Link Layer : Manages direct node-to-node data transfer and MAC addresses.
-- 3. Network Layer
+- 3. Network Layer : Handles IP addressing and routing (e.g. determining the best path for data.)
-- 4. Transport Layer
+- 4. Transport Layer : Ensures reliable data transmission(TCP for reliability, UDP for speed).
-- 5. Session Layer
+- 5. Session Layer : Manages sessions and connections between applications.
-- 6. Presentation Layer
+- 6. Presentation Layer : Translates, encrypts, and compresses data.
-- 7. Application Layer
+- 7. Application Layer: Interfaces with end-user applications.

+Each layer interacts with the one above and below it, ensuring structured communication between devices.